List of Jujutsu Kaisen characters

-The Jujutsu Kaisen manga series features an extensive cast of characters created by Gege Akutami.
+The manga series Jujutsu Kaisen features an extensive cast of characters created by Gege Akutami.

 Concept and creation

-Jujutsu Kaisen originated from the four-chapter series Tokyo Metropolitan Curse Technical School, which was later retitled Jujutsu Kaisen 0.
-In retrospect, author Gege Akutami found the early design of Yuta Okkotsu too similar to that of fellow Jujutsu Sorcerer Megumi Fushiguro in the main series, a similarity Akutami thought might confuse readers.
-As a result, Akutami changed Yuta's look for the main series.
-Akutami also teased readers with the possibility that Yuta might have been romantically involved with another woman since Rika's death.
-Similar changes were given to the returning cast, including Maki Zen'in, Toge Inumaki, and Satoru Gojo, due to Akutami's preferences.
+Jujutsu Kaisen originated from author Gege Akutami's four-chapter series Tokyo Metropolitan Curse Technical School, which was later retitled Jujutsu Kaisen 0.
+The initial design of Yuta Okkotsu was similar to that of Megumi Fushiguro, another Jujutsu Sorcerer, in the main series.
+Consequently, Akutami altered Yuta's appearance for the main series.
 When creating Jujutsu Kaisen, Akutami created a new character, Yuji Itadori, for the leading role, while Yuta became a supporting character.
 Similarities between Yuta and Itadori include their introduction to Jujutsu, experiences with tragedy, naivety, and having faced death.
 Despite their similarities, Itadori is characterized by an outgoing demeanor, while Okkotsu is comparatively reserved.

 Regarding the process of character creation, Akutami claimed that characters must fall within the canons of shōnen manga to capture readers' attention.
 Yuji is largely inspired by the older brother of Akutami, described as the author's opposite for having succeeded in both sports and academics.
 Akutami stated that the message of Jujutsu Kaisen is that nobody possesses absolute truth, not the "good guys" nor the "bad guys", and if nobody is right, then nobody is wrong either, with each character acting according to their own ethics.
 The Sensui arc of YuYu Hakusho inspired Akutami to create evil characters with the goal of eradicating humanity, for whom readers might nevertheless feel a certain empathy.
-The character of Nobara Kugisaki was written to be the strongest protagonist, while Megumi Fushiguro did not stand out significantly until Akutami decided to give him a philosophical line.
-Fearing the manga would be canceled, Akutami decided to expand the period during which Yuji is dead.
+Akutami commented that, regarding the story elements and the three main characters, Nobara Kugisaki "practically writes herself."
+For Chapter 9, Akutami provided Megumi with a line about an "unfair life" to develop his character.
+Akutami commented that this was "a lesson that there are some things you can only grasp once you actually have a character say lines in your manuscript", and added that Megumi "unintentionally" ended up being similar to Osamu Mikumo from World Trigger.
 Akutami also expressed regrets over the handling of Junpei Yoshino and his story arc.

 With Sukuna and Mahito, Akutami wanted to avoid the typical "deep down they are good" idea, stating that they are intrinsically evil beings who enjoy making humans suffer, but Akutami noted that it cannot be proved that they are wrong, adding that Mahito was like Thanos in Avengers: Endgame, as Akutami never felt hatred for him.
 For some characters, like Panda and Toge Inumaki, Akutami first created their visual aspects, while the character of Satoru Gojo came from an idea representing the paroxysm of force.
 Sukuna was Akutami's first favorite character due to a design influenced by everything Akutami had read, but Kento Nanami was the first character properly created and developed by Akutami, making Nanami the author's later favorite character.